doc4d/docs/docs/ORDA/ordaClasses.md

 An **alias** attribute is built above another attribute of the data model, named **target** attribute.
 The target attribute can belong to a related dataclass (available through any number of relation levels) or to the same dataclass.
 An alias attribute stores no data, but the path to its target attribute.
 You can define as many alias attributes as you want in a dataclass.

-Alias attributes bring more readability and simplicity in the code and in queries by allowing to rely on business concepts instead of implementation details.
+Alias attributes are particularly useful to handle N to N relations.
+They bring more readability and simplicity in the code and in queries by allowing to rely on business concepts instead of implementation details.

 ### How to define alias attributes